• Skip to primary navigation

 • Plain - If you don't want the spice or jalapeño flavor, omit the peppers and slow roast the whole chicken with just the onions, broth and seasonings.

 • Chicken Breasts - Chicken breasts can be use instead of a whole chicken.
-Bone in chicken breasts will take approximately 2-3 hours on low.
+Bone-in chicken breasts will take approximately 2-3 hours on low.
 Boneless chicken breasts will take about 1 - 2 hours on low.

 • Chicken Thighs - Chicken thighs can also be used as an alternative.
 Bone in chicken thighs will take about 4-5 hours on low.
 Boneless chicken thighs will take about 3-4 hours.